12 Sauvignon Blanc Food Pairing Ideas to Make Tonight

 Finally, we must mention one of our favorite Sauvignon Blanc food pairings: garlic prawns.
 This simple recipe combines citrus, garlic, and seafood for an absolute dream of a Sauv Blanc match.
 Best yet, you can add a splash of wine to the dish!

 Fish of all kinds can find their match in a Sauv Blanc.
 A minerally Sauv Blanc such as one from Loire Valley, France or Tasmania is sublime with a simple, lightly seasoned white fish such as cod, sea bass, snapper, sole, haddock, or halibut.
-It is also a fantastic match for sushi.
+It is also a fantastic match for sushi and in our opinion, the very best wine with salmon.

 If you are dealing with more spicy or oily fish dishes, opt for a New Zealand Sauv Blanc or another acidic cool-climate wine.
 You can try mackerel, sardines, fish and chips, and smoked salmon as Sauvignon Blanc food pairings.